wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ### Troubleshooting

-**Don't see data on the default service dashboard?**
+**Do you see incorrect RED metrics on your charts?**

 Starting with the next release (release 2020-26.x), the **span.kind** filter is introduced to the default service dashboard.
-As a result, if the spans from your OpenTracing application don't have the `span.kind` point tag, you don't see data on the default service dashboard.
+As a result, if the spans from your OpenTracing application don't have the `span.kind` point tag, the RED metrics you see on the default service dashboard will be incorrect.
 The OpenTracing SDK and Wavefront proxy versions listed below adds the `span.kind` tag to the spans by default.
-Therefore, use the recommended versions to see data on the default service dashboard.
+Therefore, use the recommended versions to see accurate data on the default service dashboard.

 <table style="width: 80%;">